-Air quality significantly affects the lives of people.
-Living in a pollution-free environment signifies a better quality of life, but do we really know how atmospheric contamination affects us and which parts of our bodies are damaged by each kind of polluting particle?
+It has been proven that air quality affects human health.
+Living in a pollution-free environment signifies a better quality of life, but do we really know how air pollution affects us and which parts of our bodies are damaged by each kind of polluting particle?

 Air pollution causes around seven million deaths a year worldwide.
 Growth and concentration of the population in cities, as well as the way in which we consume energy in urban areas through transport or heating and air conditioning systems, among others, result in the emission of huge quantities of gases that are harmful to our health.

 Our physical and psychological wellbeing is affected differently by the kind of air pollution we are exposed to.
 There are many organs and bodily functions that can be harmed, the consequences including:

 - Respiratory diseases